lbcb-sci/raven/README.md

   options:
     --weaken
-      use larger (k, w) when assembling highly accurate sequences -p, --polishing-rounds <int>
+      use larger (k, w) when assembling highly accurate sequences --split
+      store contained and uncontained sequences separately, and abort -p, --polishing-rounds <int>
       default: 2
       number of times racon is invoked